-Sometimes we don't want to grow.
+Sometimes we do not want to

+grow.
 It is just too hard!
-Fred Rogers speaks to the truth of our lives; there is pain and suffering, but there also can be new life and growth.
-Yet we must be willing to do the work; sometimes 24/7, other times allowing ourselves to step back a bit to catch our breath and gather our strength.
+Fred Rogers speaks to the truth of our lives; there is pain and suffering, however there also can be new life and new growth.
+Yet we must be willing to do the work of grieving; sometimes 24/7, other times allowing ourselves to step back a bit to catch our breath and gather our strength.
 It can be a delicate balance-to keep moving ahead in grief work and claiming time to just "be."